tomusborne/generatepress/readme.txt

 GeneratePress is fully responsive, uses valid HTML/CSS and is translated into over 25 languages by our amazing community of users.

-A few of our many features include JSON-LD integration, 9 widget areas, 5 navigation locations, 5 sidebar layouts, dropdown menus (click or hover) and navigation color presets.
+A few of our many features include microdata integration, 9 widget areas, 5 navigation locations, 5 sidebar layouts, dropdown menus (click or hover) and navigation color presets.

 Learn more and check out our [powerful premium version](https://generatepress.com).